 Research Division

-The Research Division studies cultural record governance with an emphasis on archival integrity, attribution systems, documentation standards, and long-term preservation of cultural memory.
+The Research Division studies cultural record governance with an emphasis on archival integrity, attribution systems, documentation standards, and the long-term preservation of cultural memory.
 Its publications examine how institutional decisions shape the evidentiary structure of contemporary visual history.

 Publications